Deepest sensitivity to wavelike dark photon dark matter with superconducting radio frequency cavities: Introduction

-where $\eta$ is a signal attenuation factor, $\rho_{\Ap}$ is the local density of dark matter, $\veff$ is the effective volume of the cavity, $\ql$ is the cavity's loaded quality factor, $\qdm$ is the dark matter ``quality factor'' related to the dark matter coherence time, and $\beta$ is the cavity coupling coefficient.
+$\eta$ is a signal attenuation factor, $\rho_{\Ap}$ is the local density of dark matter, $\veff$ is the effective volume of the cavity, $\ql$ is the cavity's loaded quality factor, $\qdm$ is the dark matter ``quality factor'' related to the dark matter coherence time, and $\beta$ is the cavity coupling coefficient.
 The Lorentzian term is $L(f, f_0, \ql) = 1/(1+4\Delta^2)$, where $\Delta \equiv \ql (f-f_0)/f_0$ is a detuning factor that depends on the SM photon frequency $f$, cavity resonant frequency $f_0$, and $\ql$. $\veff$ is the overlap between the dark photon field $\vb{\Ap}(\vec{x})$ and the dark photon-induced electric field $\vb{E}({\vec{x}})$.
-Equations~\ref{eqn:dp_power}, \ref{eqn:dp0_power}, and \ref{eqn:veff} assume that the cavity size is much smaller than the DP de Broglie wavelength.
+Equations~\ref{eqn:dp0_power}, and \ref{eqn:veff} assume that the cavity size is much smaller than the DP de Broglie wavelength ($\sim \SI{300}{m}$).

 The dark photon mass is unknown, so haloscopes must be tunable to search through the $\chi$ vs. $m_{\Ap}$ parameter space.
-Thus the scan rate is a key figure of merit for haloscope experiments.
-Most of the haloscope literature has focused on the case where $\ql << \qdm$ because copper cavities have been traditionally used.
-However, superconducting niobium cavities with $\ql \sim \num{1e10}$~\cite{PhysRevApplied.13.034032} are readily available for DPDM haloscope searches, and superconducting cavities resistant to multi-Tesla magnetic fields with $\ql > \qdm$ will soon be readily available~\cite{ALESINI2021164641, https://doi.org/10.48550/arxiv.2201.10733, PhysRevApplied.17.054013, PhysRevApplied.17.L061005}.
+Thus, the scan rate is a crucial figure of merit for haloscope experiments.
+Most haloscope literature has focused on the case where ${\ql << \qdm}$ because copper cavities have been traditionally used.
+However, superconducting niobium cavities with $\ql \sim \num{1e10}$~\cite{PhysRevApplied.13.034032} are readily available for DPDM haloscope searches, and superconducting cavities resistant to multi-Tesla magnetic fields with $\ql > \qdm$, consisting of dielectrics, Nb$_3$Sn, or HTS tapes, will soon be readily available~\cite{ALESINI2021164641, https://doi.org/10.48550/arxiv.2201.10733, PhysRevApplied.17.054013, PhysRevApplied.17.L061005}.

-This Letter first derives that the haloscope scan rate is proportional to $\ql$, even in the case that where $\ql >> \qdm$ and the DP signal power saturates (Eq.~\ref{eqn:dp_power}).
+This Article first derives that the haloscope scan rate is proportional to $\ql$, even in the case where $\ql >> \qdm$ and the DP signal power saturates (Eq.~\ref{eqn:dp0_power}).
 This conclusion strongly motivates the pursuit of ultrahigh Q haloscopes.
-This Letter then reports a DPDM search using a nontunable \SI{1.3}{GHz} cavity with $\ql \sim \num{1e10}$.
+This Article then reports a DPDM search using a nontunable \SI{1.3}{GHz} cavity with $\ql \sim \num{1e10}$.
 The search demonstrates superior sensitivity enabled by the ultrahigh quality factor and achieves the deepest exclusion to wavelike DPDM to date by almost an order of magnitude.